 PID controllers are considered to be the best controller in the control system family.
 Nicholas Minorsky published the theoretical analysis paper on PID controller.
 For PID control the actuating signal consists of proportional error signal added with derivative and integral of the error signal.
 Therefore, the actuating signal for PID control is:

 The Laplace transform of the actuating signal incorporating PID control is

 There are some control actions which can be achieved by using any of the two parameters of the PID controller.
 Two parameters can work while keeping the third one to zero.
-So PID controller becomes sometimes PI (Proportion integral), PD (proportional derivative) or even P or I. The derivative term D is responsible for noise measurement while integral term is meant for reaching the targeted value of the system.
-In early days PID controller was used as mechanical device.
+So PID controller becomes sometimes PI (proportion-integral), PD (proportional-derivative) or even P or I. The derivative term D is responsible for noise measurement while the integral term is meant for reaching the targeted value of the system.
+In early days PID controller was used as a mechanical device.
 These were pneumatic controllers as they were compressed by air.
 Mechanical controllers include spring, lever or mass.
-Many complex electronic systems are provided with PID control loop.
+Many complex electronic systems are provided with a PID control loop.
 In modern days PID controllers are used in PLC (programmable logic controllers) in the industry.
 The proportional, derivative and integral parameters can be expressed as – Kp, Kd and Ki.
-All these three parameters have effect on the closed loop control system.
+All these three parameters have an effect on the closed loop control system.
 It affects rise time, settling time and overshoot and also the steady state error.

 |Control Response||Rise time||Settling time||Overshoot||Steady state error|